pypy/pypy.org/posts/2025/01/state-of-tracing.md

 > haven't heard of them at all.
 Is the latter because they are ubiquitous, or
 > because they proved to not work so well?"

-I replied with my personal (partly pretty subjective) opinions about the question in a lengthy Twitter thread (which also spawned an even lengthier discussion).
-I wanted to turn what I wrote there into a blog post to make it more widely available.
+I replied with my personal (pretty subjective) opinions about the question in a lengthy Twitter thread (which also spawned an even lengthier discussion).
+I wanted to turn what I wrote there into a blog post to make it more widely available (Twitter is no longer easily consumable without an account), and also because I'm mostly not using Twitter anymore.
 The blog post i still somewhat terse, I've written a small background section and tried to at least add links to further information.
 Please ask in the comments if something is particularly unclear.

 ## Background

-I'll explain a few of the central terms of the rest of the post.
-JIT compilers are compilers that do their work at runtime, interleaved (or concurrent with) the execution of the program.
+I'll explain a few of the central terms of the rest of the post. *JIT compilers* are compilers that do their work at runtime, interleaved (or concurrent with) the execution of the program.
+There are (at least) two common general styles of JIT compiler architectures.
+The most common one is that of a method-based JIT, which will compile one method or function at a time.
+Then there are tracing JIT compilers, which generate code by tracing the execution of the user's program.
+They often focus on loops as stheir main unit of compilation.

+Then there is the distinction between a "regular" JIT compiler and that of a *meta-JIT*.
+A regular JIT is built to compile one specific source language to machine code.
+A meta-JIT is a framework for building JIT compilers for a variety of different languages, re-using as much machinery as possible between the different implementation.

 ## Personal and Project Context